MateuszGajewski/VectorLossFunction/notes/Distributed Representations of Words and Phrasesand their Compositionality (Original Word2Vec article).md

 # Key points
 - Skip-gram model for learning words vector representation
+- ## Based on prediction instead of counting
 - Remarkamble speedup achieved through hierarchical softmax/negative sampling
 - Model can organize concepts and learn implicitly the relationships between them (note exactly and with some limitations)